AO-StreetArt/Aesel/docs/pages/DVS_API.rst

 -  The base URL of the server being exposed will be represented by *<base\_url>* within this document.
--  Scenes are identified by a geographical region and a name.
-Within this document, a scene’s region and name will be represented by :region and :name, respectively.
+-  Scenes are identified by a name.
+Within this document, a scene’s name will be represented by :name.
 -  The root URL for all requests is *<base\_url>*/v1.
 This will hold until v2.0.0 is released, when non-backwards-compatible changes will be made.
 At this time, the version number in the root URL will be